 Alignment and padding

 Struct fields are not packed contiguously in memory.
-The compiler inserts padding so each field starts on an address that’s a multiple of its alignment requirement — typically the field’s size up to the platform word width (8 bytes on 64-bit).
-This matters because most CPUs penalize or fault on misaligned accesses.
+The compiler inserts padding so each field starts on an address that’s a multiple of its alignment requirement — typically the field’s size, up to the platform word width (8 bytes on 64-bit).
+Most CPUs penalize or fault on misaligned accesses, hence the rule.

 struct Bad {